Where are you located?

 What’s a typical work week look like?

 A typical day means looking at my sprint board and discovering what I’ve been working on or should be working on.
 Hopefully most of them involve writing some PowerShell code or fixing some code that has a bug in it.
-The time that I’m not writing PowerShell I’m supporting a developer, working deployment(s) and or release issues.
+The time that I’m not writing PowerShell.
+Or taking some PowerShell and wrapping it in a DotNet Rest api.

 What do you like best about your role?